Free shipping

 Most B-vent fireplaces allow for a 90 degree offset to be used.
 It is fairly standard for the allowable horizontal offset to be 50 percent of the total vertical vent height.
 If this standard is followed, the fireplace will have a strong enough negative draft that byproducts will not be released into the room.
 The owner's manual for the fireplace you are interested in should be consulted for exact vent requirements.

-Submitted by: Collin C. - NFI Master Hearth Professional on December 24, 2013
+Answered by: Collin C. - NFI Master Hearth Professional

 Customer Reviews